Howard Rich: Non-partisan activism

 In 1992, Rich met Bill Wilson and the two worked together on a variety of causes.
 Rich financed Wilson's efforts at U.S. Term Limits, Parents in Charge and Americans for Limited Government.
-Rich's associate Wilson describes these organizations not as libertarian but rather as "rolling back the government."
+Wilson described these organizations not as libertarian but rather as "rolling back the government."
 Rich explained his mission was to "advance individual freedom and create an atmosphere where we restore the Founders' concepts of property rights and free markets."
 Rich became more politically active in the movement to limit government beginning about 1992.
 He has supported referendum measures that would limit government spending, curb the seizure of land, and scholarship tax credits.
 He prefers underwriting ballot measures rather than lobbying in state capitols.
 Rich explained: "Working with the state legislators is a fool's errand" and added "Most of them are RINOs (Republicans in Name Only) who water things down to nothing."

 Americans for Limited Government

 Rich was a supporter of Americans for Limited Government which was headed by Bill Wilson.
-In 2009 it had a budget of US$4 million, though by 2014, the budget was down to $1.1 million.
+In 2009, it had a budget of US$4 million, though by 2014, the budget was down to $1.1 million.
 This group has been described as non-partisan.
-It has been critical of president Obama.
+It has been critical of President Barack Obama.
 Wilson was quoted as saying "It isn't one issue – health care, or cap and trade, or one or another appointee ...
 It's that government consumes more and more of what we call personal liberty."
-The organization has also criticized former president Bush for "egregious federal power-grabs" regarding the USA Patriot Act, No Child Left Behind and Medicare.
-Americans for Limited Government withholds donor names.
+The organization has also criticized former president George W. Bushfor "egregious federal power-grabs" regarding the USA Patriot Act, No Child Left Behind and Medicare.